-The Stony Point Summer Institute is seeking Jewish, Christian and Muslim young adults, ages 19-29, who are grounded in their religious tradition, serious about spirituality and the state of the planet, and excited by social activism in a multireligious context.
+The Stony Point Center Summer Institute is seeking Jewish, Christian and Muslim young adults, ages 19-29, who are grounded in their religious tradition, serious about spirituality and the state of the planet, and excited by social activism in a multireligious context.

 We offer a rich opportunity to live in a supportive community with peers from different faiths and with similar interests.
 Together we will study and share the three Abrahamic traditions, what they teach about social activism, nonviolence and justice, and apply them to personal and social transformation as we strengthen our relationship to the earth.

 In peace and justice work, appreciation of difference and the ability to engage with people of diverse backgrounds have become virtues of paramount importance.
-At the same time, environmental science has demonstrated that variety and interdependence are crucial to the survival of life on this planet.
-These two fields of endeavor offer complementary insights into the Community of Living Traditions’ approach to working for justice and peace at Stony Point Center.
+Moreover, science has demonstrated that biodiversity and interdependence are crucial to the survival of life on this planet.
+These two truths offer complementary insights into the Community of Living Traditions’ approach to working for justice and peace at Stony Point Center.

 We believe that the religious traditions of the world have interrelated lessons to teach us all about welcoming “the other” and caring for the earth.
 Together, they constitute a spiritual ecology.
 The welfare of humanity now requires that we consciously rebalance that spiritual ecology -- acknowledging the precious uniqueness of each tradition while strengthening their mutual relations.